Health Economics @ Cambridge is the network for everyone interested in health, economics or the prioritization of health care resources.

 Health Economics is the field of study concerned with how scarce resources are allocated both to and within the health care sector in order to inform equitable and efficient decision making.
 Health economics also encompasses the broader determinants of health and the behaviour and interaction of individuals, health care providers (both public and private), governments and society.

-- Health Economics @ Cambridge are happy to present Anna Heath, UCL, for a seminar on the development of a new tool to calculate the Estimated Value of Sample Information (EVSI).
+- Health Economics @ Cambridge are happy to present Anna Heath, UCL, for a seminar on the development of a new tool to calculate the Expected Value of Sample Information (EVSI).
 The seminar will discuss EVSI within the broader Value of Information (VoI) framework, and how the new tool can be …Read More »

 - 11 – 14 July 2018, 12th European Conference on Health Economics, Maastricht, the Netherlands Dear health economists, We are pleased to announce the keynote speakers for the upcoming European Conference on Health Economics (EUHEA) in Maastricht, from the 11th of July until the 14th of July 2018.
 Keynote speakers: Werner …